Updated April 24, 2023

 Some children were playing in the park when their ball hit the window pane of a neighboring house.
-The glass shattered with the impact and noise was deafening.
+The glass shattered with the impact, and the noise was deafening.
 Almost immediately, a grumpy old man came out shouting abuses at the children.
 He demanded to know who had hit the ball.
 The children were silent with fear.
-The old man threatened to report the action of the children to their parents, and arrange to have the play area sealed off.
+The old man threatened to report the action of the children to their parents and arrange to have the play area sealed off.
 Then one girl came forward and owned up for the action.
-She said she was sorry on behalf of all her friends, and promised not to repeat the action in the future.
+She said she was sorry on behalf of all her friends and promised not to repeat the action in the future.
 She also promised the man that she and her friends would play in another corner of the park from then on.
 The old man cooled down on receiving the apology and let the children off with a strict warning.
 He also threw their ball back.

 Now, this may be a familiar story from everybody’s childhood.
-Many of us have gone through similar situations in our young age, but how many of us have behaved in a manner similar to that of the girl?
+Many of us have gone through similar situations at a young age, but how many of us have behaved in a manner similar to that of the girl?
 That, precisely, is the behavior that distinguishes a leader from the rest.

 Leadership behavior and qualities are not limited to any particular stratum, level or profession.
 These can be evidenced in any role, in any category of people, in any situation.
 So a salesgirl may exhibit leadership qualities as may a newspaper vendor, a housewife as may a college student, a bus conductor, as may a company executive.

 So, when you think of your favorite good leader, whose name crops up in your mind?

 Let me guess.
 Some answers may be: